Hackers Don’t Send Warning Emails: Stay Ahead of Threats

 Penetration Testing

 It can be called an authorized and regulated attack on the given system, software, or network to check for security loopholes and weak links that the attackers can insert.
+For a deeper understanding of this method, see our guide on penetration testing.

 Security scanning